Burgstall Schlosshügel: Viewing the site

 Access to the castle site is possible on foot and by bicycle.
 There is a suitable hikers' car park, the Wanderparkplatz Sophienthal, on Sophienthal Circular Walk 5 by the Weidenberg Branch of the Fichtelgebirge Club.

 After 3 kilometres the route reaches the abandoned settlement of Neuhaus.
-This is a ruined hamlet, which formerly had five farmhouses, set in an secluded forest clearing.
+This is a ruined hamlet, which formerly had five farmhouses, set in a secluded forest clearing.
 Today the only building left is one used by the forestry commission.

 At the information board on the circular path, a waymarked path branches off and runs for about 500 metres southwards following the contours to the burgstall on the left of the path.

 From Neuhaus the nearby ruins of Wurzstein Castle can also be visited on a direct route over the so-called Rosssteig path.
 In addition there is another path to the abandoned hamlet of Sonnengrün.

-Under the title Mittelalter im Steinachtal ("Middle Ages in the Steinach Valley") the Association of the Fichtelgebirge Nature Park have erected information boards at the car park (Wanderparkplatz Sophienthal), in Neuhaus and on the Schlosshügel hill itself.
+Under the title Mittelalter im Steinachtal ("Middle Ages in the Steinach Valley") the Association of the Fichtel Mountain Nature Park have erected information boards at the car park (Wanderparkplatz Sophienthal), in Neuhaus and on the Schlosshügel hill itself.